flutter/website/src/content/ui/interactivity/focus.md

 **Focus node**
   : A single node in a focus tree.
-  This node can receive focus and can "have focus" when part of the _focus chain_.
+  This type of node can receive focus when it's part of the _focus chain_.
   When it has focus, it participates in handling key events.

 **Primary focus**